-Even though N-acetylcysteine and α -lipoic acid have been commonly used remedies, their use by physically active persons as a pro-glutathione dietary supplement gives rise to controversy.
-Firstly, it has been observed that NAC or ALA supplementation prevented the decline of thiol content in muscle, lung and blood, and weakened oxidative damage (Moini et al. 2002, Sen et al. 1994).
-On the other hand, it has been shown that long-term NAC or ALA administration led to enhancement of lipid peroxidation, mitochondrial damage and inhibition of glycogen synthesis (Cakatay 2005, Childs et al. 2001, Kleinveld et al. 1992, Moini et al. 2002).
+Although N-acetylcysteine and α-lipoic acid have been commonly used remedies, their use by physically active persons as a pro-glutathione dietary supplement gives rise to a certain controversy.
+Firstly, it has been observed that NAC or ALA supplementation prevented the decline of thiol content in muscle, lung and blood, and weakened oxidative damage (Sen et al. 1994, Moini et al. 2002).
+On the other hand, it has been shown that long-term NAC or ALA administration led to enhancement of lipid peroxidation, mitochondrial damage and inhibition of glycogen synthesis (Kleinveld et al. 1992, Childs et al. 2001, Moini et al. 2002, Cakatay 2005).
 Secondly, NAC has been marked as a useful compound to regulate the differentiation of erythroid progenitors (Nagata et al. 2007).
-It has been also helpful in increasing the plasma EPO concentration in humans before and during hypoxia (Hildebrandt et al. 2002).
+It has also been helpful in increasing the plasma EPO concentration in humans before and during hypoxia (Hildebrandt et al. 2002).
 In another study, NAC and ALA did not demonstrate any modulatory effect on EPO production under hypoxia conditions (Freudenthaler et al. 2002).

-Due to the interesting role of thiols in cell metabolism and contradictory information concerning NAC and ALA, the aim of this study was to determine 1) whether an improvement of antioxidant status and reduction of oxidative damage by oral Nacetylcysteine and α -lipoic acid administration equally affect the haematological response and 2) whether there is a direct relationship between total antioxidant status and erythropoietin (EPO) secretion.
+Due to the interesting role of thiols in cell metabolism and contradictory information concerning NAC and ALA, the aim of this study was to determine 1) whether an improvement of antioxidant status and reduction of oxidative damage by oral N-acetylcysteine and α -lipoic acid administration equally affect the hematological response, and 2) whether there is a direct relationship between total antioxidant status and erythropoietin (EPO) secretion.